bunnyburger0498/css-gradient-chat/README.md

 Used in JBlock Jailbreak/Minigames server in Counter Strike Source with the server colour plugin<br/>
 **This is in pre-alpha so expect alot of bugs, incomplete features, etc**<br/>
 ## Introduction
-Hello my JBlock neighbours, its bunnyburger with gradient chat as GUI due to popular request.<br/>
+Hello my JBlock neighbours, its bunnyburger with gradient chat as GUI due to a few people requesting it ingame.<br/>
 I originally made it for myself as a goofy cool thing but others wanted it too so I made it so it has a GUI.<br/>
 ![What is this](Git_ReadMeImages/readme_preview.jpg)<br/>
 Here is an example of it in action<br/>